thomasmf/nomenine-defunct/documentation/reference/context.md

 -----
         ( throw ( some-object ) )

-Throws an object from a context so that it may be caught by a **catch** in a super-context.
+Throws an object from a context so that it may be caught by a **catch** in a parent context.

 The return value of **throw** is the value produced by the **catch**.